nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 Warning: ultralytics requires the parent data folder to be called "datasets".

-## :file_folder: Our own labelled data
+### 💥 Our own labelled data

-We created datasets of labelled data using Prodigy.
+We created datasets of labelled data using Prodigy - see more about this process in [the Prodigy folder README](asf_floorplan_interpreter/pipeline/annotation/README.md).
+These are:

 1. Labelling rooms (`room_dataset.jsonl`).
 2. Labelling doors, windows and staircases (`window_door_staircase.jsonl`).